sssxrf/HAI-backend/README.md

 ### production server

 To run the production server, instead of running the flask command, we run a [Waitress](https://pypi.org/project/waitress/) server.
-By simply running the command `waitress-serve --call 'server:create_app'`, we tell waitress to call the `create_app` function in `server.py` file.
+By simply running the command `waitress-serve --call server:create_app`, we tell waitress to call the `create_app` function in `server.py` file.
 By default, the host is 0.0.0.0 and port is 8080.